Eshwar1212-maker/flaskprojects/README.md

 I have a heavy Nodejs background, and as someone learning Python, I thought I would make this repo to help guide others transitioning to the language.

-# List of concepts we Will aim to learn in this repo:
+# List of concepts we will aim to learn in this repo:

 ## External API's